As Sea-Tac Airport traffic booms, distant neighborhoods are noisy despite FAA plan

 A satellite-guided track would be much narrower and concentrated than the current flight paths.

-In an internal Port of Seattle email exchange in 2012, Airport Noise Manager Stan Shepherd explained that an automated precision track on the east side “would definitely end up with condensing flight tracks over many residential communities.”
+In an internal Port of Seattle email exchange in 2012, airport noise manager Stan Shepherd explained that an automated precision track on the east side “would definitely end up with condensing flight tracks over many residential communities.”

 And that could invite lawsuits.

-When NextGen changed the flight paths in Phoenix, Arizona, concentrating all the traffic over a small number of residential neighborhoods without substantial consultation, the city sued in federal court alleging that the FAA’s action was “arbitrary and capricious.”
+When NextGen changed the flight paths in Phoenix, Arizona, concentrating the traffic over a small number of residential neighborhoods without substantial consultation, the city sued in federal court, alleging that the FAA’s action was “arbitrary and capricious.”

 A year ago, the U.S. Appeals Court ruled that the FAA had not sufficiently considered the impact of the changes, and ordered the agency to revert to the previous Phoenix flight paths.

-[Related: Burien stirred up by roar from new Sea-Tac Airport overflights]
+[Related: Burien stirred up by roar from increase in Sea-Tac Airport overflights]

 As part of its NextGen modernization, the FAA has authorized more than 390 of these precision-guided approaches nationwide.
-But the changes to established flight patterns and the concentration of traffic on narrow flight paths have raised vocal opposition in some affected communities from Washington, D.C., to Santa Cruz, California.
+But the changes to established flight patterns and the concentration of traffic on narrow flight paths have raised vocal opposition in affected communities from Washington, D.C., to Santa Cruz, California.

-So far, Phoenix is the only city to successfully roll back such flight path changes.
+So far, Phoenix is the only city to successfully roll back such flight-path changes.

 A thin track over Vashon